 One of the most important safety choices that seniors can make is to use a leash when paddleboarding.
 Having this leash in use every single time you step onto that board will increase your safety.

-Well, the leash is what connects you to the board.
+A leash is what connects you to the board.
 The board is essentially your lifeline – it helps you to be able to float in the water.
 If you fall off the board and can’t get back on it, you risk drowning.
 If you have the leash, you have a lifeline to help you get back on the board.

 Types of Leashes